merge-api/merge-hris-csharp-net/docs/EmployeePayrollRunsApi.md

-            var employeeId = employeeId_example;  // string | If provided, will only return employee payroll runs for this employee. (optional) var endedAfter = 2013-10-20T19:20:30+01:00;  // DateTime? | If provided, will only return employee payroll runs ended after this datetime. (optional) var endedBefore = 2013-10-20T19:20:30+01:00;  // DateTime? | If provided, will only return employee payroll runs ended before this datetime. (optional) var includeDeletedData = true;  // bool? | Whether to include data that was deleted in the third-party service. (optional) var includeRemoteData = true;  // bool? | Whether to include the original data Merge fetched from the third-party to produce these models. (optional) var modifiedAfter = 2013-10-20T19:20:30+01:00;  // DateTime? | If provided, will only return objects modified after this datetime. (optional) var modifiedBefore = 2013-10-20T19:20:30+01:00;  // DateTime? | If provided, will only return objects modified before this datetime. (optional)
+            var employeeId = employeeId_example;  // string | If provided, will only return employee payroll runs for this employee. (optional) var endedAfter = 2013-10-20T19:20:30+01:00;  // DateTime? | If provided, will only return employee payroll runs ended after this datetime. (optional) var endedBefore = 2013-10-20T19:20:30+01:00;  // DateTime? | If provided, will only return employee payroll runs ended before this datetime. (optional) var includeDeletedData = true;  // bool? | Whether to include data that was marked as deleted by third party webhooks. (optional) var includeRemoteData = true;  // bool? | Whether to include the original data Merge fetched from the third-party to produce these models. (optional) var modifiedAfter = 2013-10-20T19:20:30+01:00;  // DateTime? | If provided, will only return objects modified after this datetime. (optional) var modifiedBefore = 2013-10-20T19:20:30+01:00;  // DateTime? | If provided, will only return objects modified before this datetime. (optional)